iioinc/iioScript/README.md

 ### Drawing Shapes

 The next thing to do in a GUI application is draw shapes on the screen.
-In iioScript this is done with the `add` command:
+In iioScript this is done with the `add` command.

 ```
 add blue square